Determine acceptable evidence

 - portfolios - collections of student work over time

 - reflective journals or learning logs

-- informal, on-going observations of students
+- informal, ongoing observations of students

 - formal observations of students using observable indicators or criterion list

-- student self-assessments
+- student self-assessment

 - peer reviews and peer response groups.

 Wiggins & McTighe (2011) distinguish between 2 broad types of assessment - performance tasks and other evidence.